Peg solitaire and Conway's soldiers on infinite graphs: Limit states

-Our approach here is somewhat different to the one done by Tatham and Taylor \cite{tatham}.
+Our approach here is somewhat different to the one from Tatham and Taylor \cite{tatham}.
 According to their ruleset, the player makes a jump at instants of real-valued time.
-For example, the player may move at times $0, \frac{1}{2}, \frac{2}{3}, \frac{3}{4}, \dots$ so that at time $t = 1$, the state of the game coincides with our formulation of $S_\omega$.
-However, the player may also move at times $\dots, \frac{1}{4}, \frac{1}{3}, \frac{1}{2}, 1$, which means that there is no ``first move'' for that particular game when the initial state is recorded at $t = 0$.
-In our formulation, there is always a clear first jump, which produces a somewhat weaker game than that of \cite{tatham}.
+For example, the player may move at well-ordered times $0, \frac{1}{2}, \frac{2}{3}, \frac{3}{4}, \dots$ so that at time $t = 1$, the state of the game coincides with our formulation of $S_\omega$.
+However, the player may also move at non-well-ordered times $\dots, \frac{1}{4}, \frac{1}{3}, \frac{1}{2}, 1$, which means that there is no ``first move'' for that particular game when the initial state is recorded at $t = 0$.
+In our formulation, there is always a clear first jump, which produces a somewhat weaker game than that of Tatham and Taylor.
 However, since our set of states is well-ordered, the game becomes comparatively more straightforward.

-We proceed to use transfinite recursion to construct $S_\alpha$, where $\alpha$ is an arbitrary ordinal.
+We can use transfinite recursion to construct $S_\alpha$ for an arbitrary ordinal $\alpha$, whenever further play is possible.
 For every ordinal $\alpha$, the state $S_{\alpha + 1}$ can be obtained by performing a peg jump, denoted by $j_\alpha$, on $S_{\alpha}$.
-The state $S_\beta$, where $\beta$ is a limit ordinal, is defined as the set of vertices $v$ such that $v \in S_{\lambda}$ for all sufficiently large $\lambda < \beta$, provided that every vertex is involved in finitely many jumps since the beginning of the game; otherwise, $S_\beta$ is undefined.
-We aim to restrict our study to states indexed by a countable ordinal.
+The state $S_\beta$, where $\beta$ is a limit ordinal, is the set of vertices $v$ such that $v \in S_{\lambda}$ for all sufficiently large $\lambda < \beta$, assuming that every vertex is involved in finitely many jumps.
+Focusing on countable graphs, we restrict our study to states indexed by a countable ordinal.
 The following theorem confirms that a game having states up to $S_\alpha$ with $\alpha$ countable can be simulated by a game with states up to $S_{\omega}$.
-Hence for simplicity, we usually do not need to consider states beyond $S_\omega$.
+Therefore, extending a game beyond $S_\omega$ is not a strict necessity.